Dates:7/30 - 8/7, 2016

-We’ll assemble in Seattle and drive to Sekiu, almost at land’s end on the northwestern tip of the Olympic Peninsula and we’ll provide a van shuttle from the Seattle airport late-morning of Assembly Day.
-In 2010, at the beginning of our 58-day Sea-to-Shining-Sea ride, we had to dip our wheels in the Pacific as we launched our ride across the continent.
+We’ll assemble in Sekiu, almost at land’s end on the northwestern tip of the Olympic Peninsula and we’ll provide a van shuttle from the Seattle airport late-morning of Assembly Day.
 So, we’ll van shuttle early morning of Day 1 to Neah Bay, tribal center of the Makah Nation for breakfast and begin to ride from the Pacific shoreline.
 We’ll skirt the southern shore of the Strait of Juan De Fuca, with its views of Vancouver Island to the north and the peaks of the Olympic Range within Olympic National Park to the south.
-We’ll spend our first of two overnights at the Red Lion Hotel in Port Angeles on this biking trip.
+We’ll spend our first of two overnights at the Red Lion Hotel in Port Angeles.

 Day 2 is a layover day, but not to be mistaken for a rest day.
-Our rendition of a “layover day” includes one of North America’s greatest alpine cycling ascents—Hurricane Ridge—into the heart of Olympic National Park, a mere 5,200-feet of elevation gain, but nicely spread over 17 miles.
-We’ll bike to Hurricane Hill from the Ridge and then descend back to Port Angeles.
+Our rendition of a “layover day” includes one of North America’s greatest alpine ascents—Hurricane Ridge—into the heart of Olympic National Park, a mere 5,200-feet of elevation gain, but nicely spread over 17 miles.
+The Ride the Hurricane event supports our ride then descend back to Port Angeles.